 - Topographic surveying: Topographic surveying analyzes the shape and physical features of a particular landscape.
 Engineers assess the height of different geographical coordinates and then draw contour lines to indicate areas of the same elevation.
 They can then use these findings to create topographical maps and to assess terrain for future building or infrastructure projects.

-Technology Used in Civil Surveying
+Technological Integration in Modern Civil Surveying

 - Computer-assisted drawing (CAD): Once engineers have gathered survey data, computer-assisted drawing helps turn that data into a useful visual representation, such as a map or three-dimensional model.
 CAD allows for a greater level of precision and detail than could not be achieved with manual sketching or drawing.